Where Love Is, God Is: Summary

 He began to read the Bible, at first only on holidays, but as he read more and more it became daily.
 His life became full with peace and joy.
 After his day of work he would sit down with a lamp and read.
 One night Martin read a passage about a Pharisee who had invited Jesus into his house, and in the house a woman anointed and washed Jesus' feet with her tears.
 Martin thought of himself as the Pharisee in that story as he was only living for himself.
 As Martin slept he thought he heard the voice of God telling him that He would visit him the next day.

 The next morning Martin skeptically watched out his window for God.
 While he was searching for God he saw Stepanitch shoveling away snow.
 Martin invited him in for a warm drink and they talked for a while.
-Martin told Stepanitch about Jesus' and the Pharisee and Stepanitch was moved to tears.
+Martin told Stepanitch about Jesus and the Pharisee and Stepanitch was moved to tears.
 Stepanitch later left and thanked Martin for the food, both for the soul and body.

 Martin later saw a young woman outside with a baby not properly dressed for the cold.
 He invited her in for some food and gave her warmer clothes and money.
 Martin also told her about Jesus and she thanked him and left.
 Then he saw a young boy stealing from an older lady.
 He went outside and settled their argument as he extended love and compassion towards the both of them.

-That night while Martin wondered why God had not visited him, the three figures appeared in his home, who he had showed hospitality to that day.
+That night while Martin wondered why God had not visited him, the three figures appeared in his home, whom he had shown hospitality to that day.
 They said that when he helped them he was helping God.
 Martin then realized that God had indeed visited him, and he accepted Him well.